junior YEARS

 THE INTERNATIONAL BACCALAUREATE PYP

-The International Baccalaureate Primary Years Programme (PYP) is a curriculum framework designed for students aged 3 to 12.
-It prepares students for the intellectual challenges of further education and their future careers, focusing on the development of the whole child as an inquirer, both in the classroom and in the world outside.
+The International Baccalaureate Primary Years Programme (PYP) is a globally recognised framework for learners aged 3 to 12.
+It supports the development of the whole child, encouraging curiosity, critical thinking and a strong sense of self as students engage with learning both in the classroom and beyond.

 ICT: 21ST CENTURY LEARNING

-Students in Years 4 and 5 use a personal laptop.
+Students in Years 4 and 5 use a personal laptop, supporting increased independence, collaboration and digital skill development.

 INNOVATIVE LEARNING SPACES